We are here to answer any other questions you may have. Please contact Donna Putney putneyfarm@aol.com or (864)901-2692

 What if I am not able to pick up orders?

 Since the growers select your products especially for you, and since we pay the grower for your order before you pick-up, you will be held responsible to pay for your order.
-Please be sure that you or your representative will be there to pick up.

 What if the pick-up point or the day and time isn't good for me?